aatuh/recsys/docs/configuration.md

 # RecSys Configuration & Data Guide

 This document explains *how to think* about configuration rather than listing every environment variable (see `docs/env_reference.md` for the canonical reference).
-Use it when you need to understand how data ingestion, signals, blending, personalization, rules, and guardrails (defined in `docs/concepts_and_metrics.md`) interact.
+Use it when you need to understand how data ingestion, signals, blending, personalization, rules, and guardrails interact at a conceptual level.

+> **Where this fits:** Ranking & personalization.
+>
 > Who should read this?
 Engineers configuring RecSys via env files, profiles, or overrides—typically when running the stack locally or managing deployments.
-Hosted API consumers who just need request/response examples can stick to `docs/quickstart_http.md` and `docs/api_reference.md`.
+Hosted API consumers who just need request/response examples can stick to `docs/quickstart_http.md`.

+## TL;DR

+- Use this doc to understand the *pipeline* (ingestion → signals → blending → personalization → diversity/caps → rules → response).
+- Read it when you plan changes to ranking behavior or env profiles.
+- You can skip the deeper tuning details on first pass and come back once you are familiar with `docs/quickstart_http.md` and `docs/object_model_concepts.md`.

 ---